-After checking out several street fairs, including San Telmo and Retiro, I found paintings in Recoleta at Plaza Francia.
-Along with paintings from Peru and Chile, they will be great additions to my home gallery!
+After checking out several Buenos Aires street markets, including San Telmo and Retiro, I purchased art in Recoleta at Plaza Francia.
+Along with other paintings from my travels, they will be great additions to my home gallery!

-Artist Claudia Svetliza started selling her paintings at Plaza Francia 15 years ago.
-After a divorce she needed to support herself and learned to paint.
+Artist Claudia Svetliza started selling her paintings at Plaza Francia fifteen years ago.
+After a divorce, she needed to support herself, so she learned to paint.

-I bought two of her paintings.
+I bought two of her paintings that have an interesting, unfinished style.
 One is a street scene in San Telmo – Café Viejo Almacén (Old Warehouse).
 Café Almacén is a famous traditional tango parlor.
 It’s in the historical area of San Telmo on a corner that “harbors the soul of the mysterious city of Buenos Aires“.

-The history of Almacén goes back to 1933 when a Russian woman nicknamed “La Volga” turned the building into a tango bar frequented by sailors.
+The history of Viejo Almacén goes back to 1933, when a Russian woman nicknamed “La Volga” turned the warehouse into a tango bar frequented by sailors.
 Argentine singer Edmundo Rivero started his career at Almacén.

 Another of Claudia’s paintings is of two elegant tango dancers.
 I also found a beautiful pen and ink of a bandoneón player.
-The artist spoke zero English and he didn’t understand my Spanish, so there’s no background info.
+The bandoneón is considered an essential instrument in most tango ensembles.
+The artist spoke zero English, and he didn’t understand my Spanish, so there’s no background info.
 It’s a lovely piece with gorgeous detail and will be a joy to look at every day.